 The Top 5 Japanese Pepper Hacks Every Home Cook Should Know

 - Salt + Sansho = Flavor Gold: Mix one part ground Japanese pepper with three parts sea salt.
-Sprinkle over grilled meats, roasted veggies, or even caramel popcorn.
+Sprinkle over grilled meats, roasted vegetables, or caramel popcorn.

-- Ditch the Lemon Wedge: Add a pinch to fish tacos, ceviche, or avocado toast instead of lemon juice.
-The brightness will blow your mind.
+- Ditch the Lemon Wedge: Add a pinch to fish tacos, ceviche, or avocado toast instead of lemon juice for brighter acidity.

-- Umami Amplifier: Stir into miso soup or dashi broth right before serving.
-This unlocks hidden layers of depth without overpowering.
+- Umami Amplifier: Stir into miso soup or dashi broth right before serving to unlock hidden depth without overpowering.

 From Tradition to Table: A Global Spice Perspective